 IVF is when an egg and sperm are mixed together in a laboratory to create a fertilised egg.
-IVF is considered for people with certain health conditions.
-Some of these are listed below.
+IVF is offered to people with certain health conditions, some of which we’ve listed here.

 - IVF may be helpful if you have fallopian tubes that are blocked, damaged or diseased.
-The fallopian tubes carry eggs from your ovaries to your womb.
-In some women, surgery may be able to restore the tubes so that they function better.
-IVF is generally the first choice for women with severe tubal damage.
+The fallopian tubes carry eggs from a woman’s ovaries to her womb.
+Sometimes surgery can be done to help the tubes function better.
+IVF is generally the first choice for women with severe damage to their fallopian tubes.

 - IVF can be used if you have endometriosis.
-This is where cells like the ones found in the womb lining (endometrium) grow outside your womb.
+This is a condition in which cells like the ones found in the womb lining (endometrium) grow outside your womb.
 This commonly affects the ovaries.
 IVF is often used when severe endometriosis is causing fertility problems.

-- IVF can be considered for women with ovulation disorders who don't respond to more straightforward treatments.
-For example, in women with polycystic ovaries, if simpler methods of ovulation induction have not been successful.
+- IVF can be considered for women with ovulation disorders who don’t respond to more straightforward treatments.
+For example, if you have polycystic ovary syndrome and you have tried ovulation induction medicines but they haven't been successful.

 If you have any questions or concerns about IVF, talk to your doctor.

-By offering an independent counselling service, fertility clinics in the UK are able to help couples come to terms with difficult feelings and emotions.
-Counselling can also help you to discuss the implications of treatment if you're using donated sperm, eggs or embryos.
-A qualified counsellor will be able to offer you information, discuss the implications of having treatment and give you support throughout your treatment.
+By offering an independent counselling service, fertility clinics in the UK can help couples come to terms with difficult feelings and emotions.
+Counselling can also help you to discuss the implications of treatment if you’re using donated sperm, eggs or embryos.
+A qualified counsellor will be able to offer you information, discuss the consequences of having treatment and give you support throughout.
 Counselling can give you the opportunity to talk openly and to find ways of coping that work for you.
 All of this takes place in a confidential, safe environment.